An advertised board role – your guide for responding

 Step 1 – Conduct Research

-The objective of the call is to be memorable and gather useful information for your board application.
-Make sure to stand out for the right reasons.
-Asking generic questions like ‘Can you tell me about the role?’ won’t leave a lasting impression.
-Instead, share insightful information gathered from your research.
+The objective of the call is to be memorable (for the right reasons) and, importantly, to collect valuable insights that will enhance your board application.
+Asking generic questions such as ‘Can you tell me more about the role?’ will not have a positive impact.
+Instead, share some insights you gathered during your research.
 Show the value you can bring to the role and organization based on some of what you learned during your research.
-Demonstrate that you are proactive, informed, well-connected, with an understanding of their business/industry, qualified, and passionate about what they do.

 Step 3 – Seek specific information

-The final object of the call is to confirm the specific application requirements and closing dates.
-This includes whether they require just a Board Resume, a Board Resume and Cover Letter, or more.
-If the decision-makers are overwhelmed with applications, not submitting all the documents can be a straightforward reason for your application not to make the first cut.
-Finish the call on a positive note by confirming your interest in the board vacancy and that you will be submitting a formal application.
+The final objective of the call is to confirm the specific application requirements and closing dates.
+This information includes the documents required to support your application – board resume, cover letter, or more.
+When decision-makers or recruiters are overwhelmed by applications, omitting a document can be a clear-cut reason your application doesn’t make the first cut.
+Finish the call on a positive note by confirming your interest in the board role and that you will submit your application soon.

-Step 5 – Start writing your board application
+Step 5 – Start writing your application ASAP

-When it comes to advertised board vacancies, I recommend starting early and submitting your application well before the closing date.
-This is important because if the advertiser is inundated with applications, they may close submissions early.
+When applying for the board vacancy, I recommend submitting your application well before the closing date.
+This is important because if the advertiser or recruiter is inundated with applications, they may close submissions early.

-In conclusion, responding to an advertised board vacancy requires careful research, proactive communication with the advertiser, and a customized board application.
-By following these steps, you can increase your chances of standing out from the competition and securing an interview and a position on the board.
-Remember, preparation is key, so take the time to gather information, ask insightful questions, and showcase your value to the board and organization.
-Good luck with your application!
+Unless you are happy to waste time, responding to advertised board roles requires substantial research, proactive communication with the advertiser, and the submission of a customized application.
+By following my steps and advice, you can increase your chances of standing out from the competition, securing an interview, and getting your best shot at obtaining the position on the board.
+Preparation is key, so take the time to gather information, ask insightful questions, and showcase your unique value to the board and organization.
+Good luck with your application and future board appointment!

 Related Articles